anajembaedwin/simple-flask-rest-api/steps.md

 touch app.py

-Create the Database Before running the application Open a Python shell with >> python3
+Create the Database Before running the application Open a Python shell in the virtualenv with >> python3 Import the Flask application and database >> from app import app, db app.app_context().push()
 Import the database and models >> from app import db, Person Create the tables >> db.create_all()
 Exit the Python shell >> exit()

+flask run